learn-co-curriculum/phase-3-ruby-building-applications-gems-and-bundler/README.md

   contributor, while not disqualifying, could indicate the gem is a personal project rather than a professionally built tool.
 - **How many open issues does the repo have?** Real, professional tools have issues.
-Looking at issues, however, can give you a sense of how well maintained the tool is.
+Looking at issues can give you a sense of how well maintained the tool is.
 - **Does the repo have a test suite?** A well-developed set of tests is an indicator that the gem was built with a thought out process.
 - **How many people have forked the repository?** More forks is an indicator of